 Before travel was my job, I was pretty clueless about travel insurance.
 I knew I had to have it, sure, but I didn’t really understand what it all meant or how to choose a good one.
 The single determining factor for me used to be price, but now I know more and while the price is still important, there are so many other things to consider as well.
 Matt and I have both fallen really ill overseas and thanks to our travel insurance, we were okay financially – I shudder to think what would’ve happened if we hadn’t had it.
 I cannot stress it enough, you absolutely must have travel insurance when you travel.
 Here are my top tips on how to choose good travel insurance and a few tips and tricks too!

 I’m hitting you with a pro tip right outta the gates!
 We used to purchase a single policy each time we travelled until Matt, the thrifty little genius, discovered the magical world of annual travel insurance policies.
-We currently have ours through Travel Insurance Direct (they haven’t paid me to say that, in fact, they probs don’t even know I exist).
-Their plan covers two adults, with children up to 21 years of age covered for free!
-Importantly, you’re covered for every trip you take more than 100km from home and you save money in the long-run.
-Also, their cover checks all the ‘essential’ boxes I’ve outlined below.
-Even if you don’t go with TID, an annual policy could be a good option for you if you travel a lot.
+With an annual policy you’re covered for every trip you take more than 100km from home and you save money in the long-run.
+Our current policy checks all the ‘essential’ boxes I’ve outlined below.
+If, like us you travel a lot, an annual policy could be a good option for you.

 Be very clear on what’s covered